LooDaHu/ecg/README.md

 ## Use it on Github
 [Click Me !](https://loodahu.github.io/ecg/ecg_index.html)
 ## I don't want those labels, No worry !
 It's possible for you to change the Label.
-Just need you to modify [label_setting.json](https://github.com/LooDaHu/ecg/blob/master/label_setting.json)
+Just need you to modify labelSet variable in [ecg,js](https://github.com/LooDaHu/ecg/blob/master/js/ecg.js)
 ```
 {
   "Q": "#FF00F0",